Zanesville, Ohio: History

-Zanesville was named after Ebenezer Zane (1747–1811), who had blazed Zane's Trace, a pioneer trail from Wheeling, Virginia (now in West Virginia) to Maysville, Kentucky through present-day Ohio.
+Zanesville was named after Ebenezer Zane (1747–1811), who had blazed Zane's Trace, a pioneer trail from Wheeling, West Virginia, to Maysville, Kentucky, through present-day Ohio.
 In 1797, he remitted land as payment to his son-in-law, John McIntire (1759–1815), at the point where Zane's Trace met the Muskingum River.
-With the assistance of Zane, McIntire platted the town, opened an inn and ferry by 1799.
+With the assistance of Zane, McIntire platted the town and opened an inn and ferry by 1799.
 In 1801, Zanesville was officially renamed, formerly Westbourne, the chosen name for the settlement by Zane.

 From 1810 to 1812, the city was the second state capital of Ohio.
 The National Road courses through Zanesville as U.S. Route 40.
-The city grew quickly in the 1820s–1850s.
-The city and the city of Putnam (eastern side of Muskingum River) from the 1840s until the Civil War broke out was part of the 'Underground Railroad'.
+The city grew quickly in the 1820s through 1850s.
+Zanesville and Putnam (eastern side of Muskingum River), from the 1840s until the American Civil War broke out, was part of the Underground Railroad.
 In excess of 5,000 Union soldiers, along with hundreds of townsfolk, were stationed in the Zanesville area to protect the city in 1863 during Morgan's Raid.
 Novelist Zane Grey, a descendant of the Zane family, was born in the city.

 After the Civil War, the city grew in size and gained prominence in the State for manufacturing and textiles.
 The city was also notoriously known for its bootlegging activities in the Prohibition era.
-From the 1820s until the 1970s, Downtown Zanesville was the premiere economic center of the city with various factories, offices, small to large stores, many small/large hotels, over a dozen stage/movie theaters, nearly twenty churches, and nearby neighborhoods (inhabited mainly by persons of Irish or German ethnicity).
+From the 1820s until the 1970s, downtown Zanesville was the premiere economic center of the city with various factories, offices, small to large stores, many hotels, over a dozen stages and movie theaters, nearly twenty churches, and nearby neighborhoods (inhabited mainly by persons of Irish or German ethnicity).

 In 1872, Zanesville annexed the adjacent community of Putnam.
 It is now the Putnam Historic District of Zanesville.

 The city was historically known as a center for pottery manufacturing; in the first half of the 20th century, more than a dozen potteries operated in the city and the surrounding areas.
 Bolstered by ample local clay deposits and rivers, the area produced both art pottery and functional, utilitarian pottery.
-Notable pottery manufacturers that operated in the area included the S.A.
-Weller Pottery Company, J. B. Owens Pottery Company, Roseville Pottery Company, American Encaustic Tiling Company, and the Mosaic Tile Company.
+Notable pottery manufacturers that operated in the area included Weller Pottery, J. B. Owens Pottery Company, Roseville Pottery, American Encaustic Tiling Company, and the Mosaic Tile Company.
 The city peaked economically in the 1950s, and like many cities experienced a post-industrial decline.
-The city today has a relatively high level of chronic poverty and unemployment and a relatively low level of labor force participation and educational attainment.
+In the 21st century, it has a relatively high level of chronic poverty and unemployment and a relatively low level of labor force participation and educational attainment.

-Since the 1970s, the downtown has been on the decline with mainly banks, law offices, churches and small shops, but the city continues to work on its image and business potential.
+Zanesville gained national recognition after the Zanesville animal escape in October 2011, in which 50 exotic animals were released from a private zoo, and 48 were killed by police to ensure public safety.